martinatjie/playground/README.md

 - Topic generator app - e.g. a for party topics, art topics etc.
 - "Track my subscriptions and trial expiry dates" app to prevent overcharging and good use of apps
 - visual studio extension to assist with proper exception handling norms
+- volunteering UI (look at websites like forgood to get inspiration)
 - VS extension that screams when there is an exception. ;-) Upload your own screams or scrape the web for scream foly
 - web scraper
 - Wheel of Fortune